aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

         boolean result;

         for(int i = 0; i < arr.length; i++) {
-            /** if current index value is negative then condition will be  value % 2 == 0, and it is < 0 then its division by 2 can be there, how? because why checking mod because we want two multiple and 2 multiple is always even and lets take one example
+            /** If the current index value is negative then the condition will be  value % 2 == 0, and if it is < 0 then its division by 2 can be there, how? why checking mod we want two multiple and 2 multiple is always even lets take one example
-             -20, -10, -8, 15, 12 so here what will happen -20 will come first
+             -20, -10, -8, 15, 12 so here is what will happen -20 will come first
              then if -20 mod 2 == 0 and -20 < 0 , then only we will get it the arr[j] in upcoming indexes which will made the arr[i] = 2*arr[j]
-             why because for negate sorted order bigger one come first and then smaller negative so if arr[i] == -20 then we have to look for
+             why because for negate sorted order bigger one comes first and then the smaller negative so if arr[i] == -20 then we have to look for
-             -10 in upcoming ans if it is 20 then upcoming we will look for 40
+             -10 in upcoming and if it is 20 then we will look for 40

             ------
-             otherwise if it is positive then its double will be there in upcoming indexes. because array is sorted.**/ if(arr[i] % 2 == 0 && arr[i] < 0) {
+             otherwise, if it is positive then its double will be there in upcoming indexes. because the array is sorted.**/ if(arr[i] % 2 == 0 && arr[i] < 0) {
                 result = binarySearch(arr, i + 1, arr.length - 1, arr[i]/2);
             } else {